 |

-unfamiliar, the Philadelphia Experiment was an alleged 1943 attempt by
+those who are unfamiliar, the Philadelphia Experiment was an alleged 1943

-the US Military to render a military ship invisible to enemy warships -
+attempt by the US Military to render a military ship invisible to enemy

-which yielded some very unexpected results.
-Simply stated,
+warships - which yielded some very unexpected results.
+Simply

-disappeared in a green mist from a port in Philadelphia, reappeared
+in a green mist from a port in Philadelphia, reappeared briefly in Norfolk,

-briefly in Norfolk, Virginia - disappeared again, and eventually
+Virginia - disappeared again, and eventually rematerialized in Philadelphia.

 The problem with a discussion of the Philadelphia Experiment is that nobody really knows what type of engineering would go into a project such as this, and very little reliable technical information is available to help us determine such.
 We do know that technology advanced rapidly during World War II, and that the government would have definitely been interested in technology related to large-scale camouflage.
 Whether this would have consisted of experimentation in electromagnetism, thermofields, ultrasonic waves, or a combination is a mystery.
 Any of the above could theoretically produce a camouflaging effect and the disabling effects that were seen in the crew afterwards.
 As one might expect, the government categorically denies that the Eldridge was involved in any kind of top secret camouflage experimentation, and has published a stock report saying so.
 But as we all know, that doesn't make it so.
 Still Under Construction!